-PRINT: Copies of most PhD dissertations and master's theses completed in the Jackson School and its predecessors before 2010 are available in the Walter Library.
+PRINT: Circulating copies of most PhD dissertations and master's theses completed in the Jackson School and its predecessors before 2010 are available in the Walter Library.
 Official archival (noncirculating) copies are held in the Library Storage Facility, and some circulating copies are located there too.
 (Some undergraduate Honors theses are also available in the collection.)

 NEW THESES: It can take 6-12 months after a new thesis is submitted to the Graduate School before it's cataloged and available to the public in ScholarWorks.
 Some authors choose to embargo their dissertation for an additional 1-7 years (most often 2 years).